dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 There are only few rules to quantum mechanics.

-But the rules do require some explanation.
+But the rules do require some explanation, as you see!

-Here they are:

 1. **The state of a system is described by a wavefunction**